jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 - Issue the call by hitting **Send**.
 You should receive the Response: Status **201 Created**

 - We now need to commit by RPC: Issue the call `L2VPN Service/RPC commit-l2vpn`.
-In the Response body You should receive "status": "complete".
+In the Response body you should receive "status": "complete".
 This shows the setup has been competed successfully.

 ### Delete the L2VPN connection
 If you want to remove the L2VPN connection: